 Lights indicate when the power is on and it's ready to cook, the non-stick plates are removable for easy cleaning and have a new non-stick coating that's four times more durable against scratching and peeling

 Toastie makers have come a long way in recent years.
 For one, they’ve got non-stick and, in some cases, removable dishwasher-safe plates, so you won’t have to spend hours scouring away at incrusted ingredients.
 They are also much better at sealing in your ingredients so they won’t leak onto the worktop.

-Because we’re greedy, our favourites are the deep-fill models from Cuisinart and Waring.
+Because we're greedy, our favourites are the deep-fill models from Cuisinart and Sage.
 Their plates have deeper wells that can be filled with pastry and fruit for yummy turnovers, or eggy batter, cheese and vegetables, resulting in enviable omelettes.

 Sandwich toasters versus grills

 If you want more versatility, a grill may suit you better.
 Traditional panini grills fold down, but unlike sandwich toasters don’t shut tight as they don’t seal the bread, so they’re able to accommodate thick speciality loaves.

 Some also open out 180 degrees, creating a double-size cooking area that you can use to grill a mountain of meat and vegetables.

 Always check the plates sit at a slight tilt so any excess fat can run easily into a drip tray for healthier meals, and if you’d like to be able to cook pancakes or eggs, buy a model with flat griddle plates as well as ridged ones.